Kiwi Fruit in Portugal, and a Deliciously Boozy Recipe

 We haven’t had to buy any kiwis at all this season because generous friends and neighbours gave us more than we knew what to do with.

-This excess of kiwis forced me to look out for recipes and I’ve found two that are well worth sharing.
-One is for kiwi sorbet which I’ve given a Portuguese twist by adding Licor Beirão.
+This excess of kiwi fruit forced me to look out for recipes and I’ve found two that are well worth sharing.
+One is for a kiwi sorbet which I’ve given a Portuguese twist by adding Licor Beirão.
 Unfortunately, I didn’t think quickly enough to take photos before we scoffed the lot so you’ll have to use your imagination.

 Kiwi sorbet with Licor Beirão